top of page

 Encomienda De Cervera

-All this, under the watchful eye of the Maar de la Hoya de Cervera Volcano, declared a Natural Monument in 1999, the calm waters of one of the main tributaries of the Guadiana River, the Jabalón River.
+All this, under the watchful eye of the Maar de la Hoya de Cervera Volcano, declared a Natural Monument in 1999, and the calm waters of one of the main tributaries of the Guadiana River, the Jabalón River.

 About